AbstractXan/abstractxan/src/website.md

 - = LOOKUP(lookup_value,lookup_vector,result_vector)

 Lookup vector should be sorted in <b>ascending</b> order and should have <b>unique values</b>

+### Pivot tables
+Pivot tables are used to aggregate data and group them w.r.t criteria.
+Here's a reference video to understand the expected behaviour.

+<iframe width="100%" height="auto" src="https://youtu.be/FoKzK3YfYoY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Slicers
+Slicers are visual filters in the form of interactive buttons.
+They are used to filter the data present in the pivot table.

 ## Vim
 ### Introduction